-Before a school may certify a new loan for a borrower whose prior Title IV loan(s) is conditionally discharged or in a post-discharge monitoring period due to an initial determination that the borrower is based on a determination that the borrower is totally and permanently disabled, the school must:
+Before a school may certify a new loan for a borrower whose prior Title IV loan(s) is conditionally discharged or in a post-deferment monitoring period due to an initial determination that the borrower is a totally and permanently disabilityed, the school must:

-- eConfirm that the borrower has initiated the process to return the conditionally discharged-loan(s) to repayment.
+- eConfirm that the borrower has initiated the process to return theose conditionally discharged loan(s) to repayment.
 The school also must - dDetermine whether the status of the loan (default or non-default) will trigger additional requirements before it certifies a new loan for the borrower.

-If the loan(s) was in default prior to being conditionally discharged or placed in a post-discharge monitoring period, the school may be required to document that the borrower has either made satisfactory repayment arrangements with the loan holder in order to reinstate Title IV eligibility or has rehabilitated the defaulted loan(s) (see Subsection 5.2.D).
+If the loan(s) was in default prior to being conditionally discharged or placed in a postdischarge monitoring period, the school may be required to document that the borrower has either made satisfactory repayment arrangements with the loan holder in order to reinstate Title IV eligibility or has rehabilitated the defaulted loan(s) (see Subsection 5.2.D).
 See Subsection 5.4.A for more information regarding borrower eligibility for a new loan when the borrower's prior loan(s) is conditionally discharged or placed in a post-discharge monitoring period.